domRiddle/ASF/Management.md

 useradd -m asf
 ```

 Next, unpack ASF to `/home/asf/ArchiSteamFarm` folder.
 The folder structure is important for our service unit, it should be `ArchiSteamFarm` folder in your `$HOME`, so `/home/<user>`.
 If you did everything correctly, there will be `/home/asf/ArchiSteamFarm/ArchiSteamFarm@.service` file existing.
+If you're using `linux` variant and didn't unpack the file on Linux, but for example used file transfer from Windows, then you'll also need to `chmod +x /home/asf/ArchiSteamFarm/ArchiSteamFarm`.

 We'll do all below actions as `root`, so get to its shell with `su` or `sudo -i`.